theochem/horton/doc/download_and_install_mac.rst

 Disclaimer
 ==========

-Horton has been tested on Mac OS X 10.8--10.10 using MacPorts.
+HORTON has been tested on Mac OS X 10.8--10.10 using MacPorts.
 If you are running any other version of OS X or using other package managers, some of the instructions below may not work.